 Year-round, Anakeesta provides fun activities for the entire family.
 You can find shopping, dining, a botanical garden, a mountain coaster, ziplining, and more.

-During the fall season, Anakeesta launches its Hallow Mountain Event (Mid September – October 31st).
-Anakeesta decorates its mountain top with Halloween-themed and fall-inspired decor with spooky lights, pumpkins, etc.
+During the fall season in Gatlinburg, Anakeesta launches its Hallow Mountain Event (Mid September – October 31st).
+The mountain top will be decorated with Halloween-themed and fall-inspired decor with spooky lights, pumpkins, etc.

 Black Bear Village provides guests with Bavarian foods, live music, pumpkin-spiced foods, and more.